 Nitmiluk Tours, Katherine

-In Jawoyn country, east of Katherine, Nitmiluk Tours runs a cruise on the Katherine River through the magnificent 12km Nitmiluk Gorge, which actually consists of 13 different red-rock gorges, with sheer, towering 70m high cliffs.
+In Jawoyn country, east of Katherine, Nitmiluk Tours runs another of the best Australian indigenous travel experiences, a cruise on the Katherine River through the magnificent 12km Nitmiluk Gorge, which actually consists of 13 different red-rock gorges, with sheer, towering 70m high cliffs.
 In the dry season, when the water levels are at their lowest you’ll have to alight from one boat and walk a rocky path to the next.
 During parts of the wet season when the water is at its highest, it can be inaccessible due to flooding in the area.
 You can also go canoeing, bushwalking and do spectacular helicopter flights over the gorge.
 In recent years, we’ve done the cruise twice and the helicopter once and we’d do both again in a heartbeat.
 There are camping and caravan parks and motels in Katherine, but the indigenous-owned luxurious Cicada Lodge near the gorge is our recommendation.
 The restaurant offers seasonal menus based on fresh regional produce.

 *Anangu Tours, Uluru